Edit

 • Commodity Futures Trading Commission (CFTC) in regulation 17 CFR § 1.31(c)-(d), which regulates commodity futures trading.

-It's Cohasset's opinion that storage, with the immutable storage feature of Blob Storage and policy lock option, retains time-based blobs (records) in a nonerasable and nonrewriteable format and meets relevant storage requirements of SEC Rule 17a-4(f), FINRA Rule 4511(c), and the principles-based requirements of CFTC Rule 1.31(c)-(d).
+It's Cohasset's opinion that Azure Storage, with the immutable storage feature of Blob Storage and policy lock option, retains time-based blobs (or records) in a nonerasable and nonrewriteable format and meets relevant storage requirements of SEC Rule 17a-4(f), FINRA Rule 4511(c), and the principles-based requirements of CFTC Rule 1.31(c)-(d).

 Least privilege

-When the roles of the SOC team are assigned, only two individuals within the team should have rights to modify the RBAC configuration of the subscription and its data.
+When the roles of the SOC team are assigned, only two individuals in the team, known as SOC team custodians, should have rights to modify the Azure RBAC configuration of the subscription and its data.
 Grant other individuals only bare minimum access rights to data subsets that they need to perform their work.
-Configure and enforce access through Azure RBAC.

 Least access